 Over the years I have written or contributed chapters to a number of books on pregnancy and childbirth, mostly for the NCT.
 I have also edited several professional journals, notably MIDIRS Midwifery Digest (late 1980s) and RCOG International News (2015/16).

-In recent years I blogged intermittently as Grumpy Midwife; “Random personal musings on NHS maternity care”.
-This blog is now dormant but if you are interested you will find it at www.grumpymidwife.wordpress.com.
+In recent years I blogged intermittently as Grumpy Midwife: tagline “Random personal musings on NHS maternity care”.
+This blog is now dormant but if you are interested you may still find it at www.grumpymidwife.wordpress.com.